Robert-van-Engelen/Forth500/manual.md

 Words like `DUP` operate on the stack.  `DUP` duplicates the top value, generally called TOS: "Top Of Stack".
 All computations in Forth occur on the stack.
 Words may take values from the stack, by popping them, and push return values on the stack.
-Besides words, type literal integer values to push them onto the stack:
+Besides words, you can enter literal integer values to push them onto the stack:

     TRUE 123 DUP .S ↲
     -1 123 123 OK[3]